LykkeCity/WalletBackEnd/README.md

 ## Mixing signatures

 *   To check the method of how to mix signatures from different devices on a single transactions, please check the class LykkeWalletServices.Transactions.TaskHandlers.SrvCashOutSeparateSignaturesTask

+## Development

+*   If the database has changed and the edmx was regenerated, special attention should be made to rowversion columns, please check here http://stackoverflow.com/questions/12732161/how-to-automate-setting-concurrencymode-fixed-on-all-rowversion-columns and run the tool FixVersionColumnConcurrencyMode.exe (the source is available in folder WalletBackEnd\LykkeWalletServices and should be compiled with csc)

+## Database

+*   Database for the applicaion is currently sql server (developped with express version) and from DB folder the DDL.sql should be run to create the database